FREQUENTLY ASKED QUESTIONS

 We don’t have a strict dress code, however you will need to be aware of the refugee's cultural stances.
 Smart/casual will be fine.
 As we will be working with people of varying religious/cultural backgrounds and mixed genders at the camp, it will be good to wear sensible clothing such as long trousers and tops that are not revealing.

-Will I have to quarantine when I arrive in Lesvos?
+Will I have to quarantine when I arrive in Greece?

 Yes.
-The current quarantine period set by Kitrinos Healthcare is seven days, assuming that you test negative for COVID-19 no more than 72 hours prior to arrival.
+The current quarantine period set by the Greek government is seven days, assuming that you test negative for COVID-19 no more than 72 hours prior to arrival.
 Those testing positive must quarantine for 14 days or more.

 Can I quarantine anywhere I like?

-Please note that this must be located in Mytilene since we will arrange for your groceries and essential supplies to be delivered to you during this period.
+At the moment we are able to secure quarantine accommodation for you by prior arrangement.
+Please note that we will arrange for your groceries and essential supplies to be delivered to you during this period.
 You must only leave your quarantine accommodation for fresh air and exercise, and you must not enter any public places such as shops or the beach.

 Due to COVID-19, my home country may not let me travel unless it is an emergency.
 Can you provide a letter stating that I am joining you to carry out essential humanitarian work?